mesosphere/dcos-commons/docs/pages/yaml-reference.md

     These values are respectively equivalent to `image-name`, `networks`, and `rlimits` under `container`.
 In each case, only one of the two may be specified at a time.
 See above.
 (TODO(nickbp) remove one of the two duplicates?)

+  * `secrets`

+    This section list the Secrets that will be made available to the pod.
+Secret content is exposed as a file or as a environment variable.

+     * `secret`
+        The path of a Secret

+     * `env-key`
+        Name of the environment variable

+     * `file`
+        File path in the container.
+Secret content is copied into this file.
+Secret file an in-memory file, disappears when executor exits.

+     If Secret content is changed, relevant pod needs to be restarted, so it can update new content from the Secret store.

   * `strategy`

     This field isn't used!
 TODO(nickbp) remove.